fossabot/oep-python-online/README.md

 # How to install

 1. Clone the repository locally:
     `git clone https://github.com/Free-Polito/fare-python-online.git`
 2. Install the dependencies:
     `npm install`
 3. Create the `bundle.js` file:
     `npm run build`
-4. Open the HTML file `farePython.html` in a browser.
+4. Open the HTML file `index.html` in a browser.
 5. Enjoy!

 # Author
-libremente
+libremente:
 surf [AT] libremente [DOT] eu